-fraction of sources with detectable inner disks increases to 60 - 65 percent, depending on the filter for which the Stetson J index is determined.
-If we consider only objects that are variable in all three filters, then the disk fraction is 71 percent.
-Amongst the variables, the symmetric light curves dominate the population as discussed above, with 70 - 80 percent.
-However, the dippers outnumber the bursters in the K-W2 excess variables by 3:1 (in V and R) and 10:1 in I. For the variables without K-W2 excess emission, the bursters outnumber the dippers by 3:2 in V, and the populations are equal the R and I-Band.
+On average our full sample contains 32 per cent of objects with a K - W2 excess and 68 per cent without.
+However, if only the variable sample of stars is considered (the ones shown in Fig. 5), the fraction of sources with detectable inner discs increases to 60 per cent-65 per cent, depending on the filter for which the Stetson J index is determined.
+If we consider only objects that are variable in all three filters, then the disc fraction is 71 per cent.
+Amongst the variables, the symmetric light curves dominate the population as discussed above, with 70 per cent-80 per cent.
+However, the dippers outnumber the bursters in the K - W2 excess variables by 3:1 (in V and R) and 10:1 in I. For the variables without $K - W^2$ excess emission, the bursters outnumber the dippers by 3:2 in V, and the populations are equal the R and I bands.
 Some of the burster light curves could be caused by flares.
-We note that the HOYS survey is not designed to detect these reliably and refer back to our comments on the removal of photometry outliers and unusual light curves in Sect.
-2.3.
+We note that the HOYS survey is not designed to detect these reliably and refer back to our comments on the removal of photometry outliers and unusual light curves in Section 2.3.

-3.1.3 Light Curve Periodicity
+3.1.3 Light curve periodicity

-In Fig. 6 we show all variable sources for which a significant period has been identified.
-This period (determined from the R data) is plotted against the K-W2 colour.
+In Fig. 6, we show all variable sources for which a significant period has been identified.
+This period (determined from the R data) is plotted against the $K - W^2$ colour.
 The colour coding and symbol size is the same as in the other figures.
 Note that the periods and associated FAPs have been determined for the entire, up to 7 yr long, light curves.
 Thus, spotted stars which show detectable periodic variations only during a part of their light curve, due to variable spot properties, are likely not included.
 Only sources with periodic variability, which is stable during the entire light curve are identified.
-We show the data (light curve, periodogram) for one such source in Fig. C1 in the Appendix.
+We show the data (light curve and periodogram) for one such source in Fig. C1 in Appendix C.

-We find that amongst the periodic variables the fraction of K-W2 excess sources is 59/56/72 percent (for V, R, and I, respectively).
+We find that amongst the periodic variables the fraction of $K - W^2$ excess sources is 59/56/72 per cent (for V, R, and I, respectively).
 This is roughly the same fraction that we found for all variable sources.

-Thus, the identification of periodic variability is not dependent on the presence of a detectable inner disk.
-Of all the variable stars, between 15 and 20 percent of the stars do have detectable periodic variability.
-Considering the above, these sources are hence most likely stars with stable, large, cold spots on their surface, or AA-Tau like objects with warped inner disks.
-The properties of the entire sample of periodic variables and their spots will be investigated in detail in Herbert et al. (in prep.).
+Thus, the identification of periodic variability is not dependent on the presence of a detectable inner disc.
+Of all the variable stars, between 15 per cent and 20 per cent of the stars do have detectable periodic variability.
+Considering the above, these sources are hence most likely stars with stable, large, cold spots on their surface, or AA-Tau like objects with warped inner discs.
+The properties of the entire sample of periodic variables and their spots will be investigated in detail in Herbert et al. (in preparation).
 This will include a search for periodic signals in shorter (6 months) parts of each light curve.